 Similar to maintenance manuals, these instructions for continued airworthiness (ICA) will include detailed descriptions of the airplane and systems, servicing information, and highly specific maintenance instructions.
 ICAs are produced as part of a product or part’s certification and, when properly implemented by aircraft operators and maintenance teams, they work to ensure that the product or part remains airworthy during its life.

-All of these manuals and documents can be considered as part of an instruction for continued airworthiness:
+All of the manuals and documents listed below can be considered as part of an instruction for continued airworthiness:

 - Airworthiness directives and service bulletins